cplusplus/concurrency-ts/concurrency.2.md

 `InputIterators`.
 The  second takes any arbitrary number of `future<R0>` and `shared_future<R1>` objects, where `R0`  and `R1` need not be the same type.

--  Calling the first signature of `when_all` where `InputIterator` index first equals index last,  returns a future with an empty vector that is immediately ready.
+-  Calling the first signature of `when_all` where `InputIterator` first equals last,  returns a future with an empty vector that is immediately ready.

 -  Calling the second signature of `when_any` with no arguments returns a